 Water reduction strategies include consistent preventive maintenance of water equipment and facilities and the rapid repair of leaks or damage in the water system.
 NWPP also reuses its non-potable water for other non-operational activities on site.

 PERC will implement formal monitoring schemes to closely manage and conserve water consumption.
-PERC will also continue to help in management of watershed areas such as in Makiling Forest Reserve adjacent to the MGPP and in the Bamban watershed a few km south of TSPP.
+PERC will also continue to help in management of watershed areas such as in Makiling Forest Reserve adjacent to the MGPP.

 Materials used by the organization